EudfyProjects/.github/profile/README.md

 ---

 ## 🐳 Docker
-- Use `docker-compose.yml` to build and run the project, is in [Edufy-infra](https://github.com/EudfyProjects/Edufy-infra)
+- Use `docker-compose.yml` to build and run the project, how and files are in [Edufy-infra](https://github.com/EudfyProjects/Edufy-infra)
 - Docker network: `edufy-network`

 ---